Millions of dollars in life insurance death benefits go unclaimed every year. Don’t let this happen to your loved ones.

 - Residents of New York State (eligible to receive claim checks because of legitimate unclaimed death benefit amounts in their name) received more than $16 million in payouts from life insurance companies.

-- States of New York, California, Pennsylvania and Florida were all part of a citizen campaign to return due death benefits to the rightful beneficiaries or claimants in 2010 (Some companies that settled these bills included Prudential, John Hancock and MetLife.)
+- States of New York, California, Pennsylvania and Florida were all part of a citizen campaign to return due death benefits to the rightful beneficiaries or claimants in 2010 (Some insurance companies that settled these bills included Prudential, John Hancock and MetLife.)

 Why do life insurance companies not make it a point to send a death benefit check to the beneficiaries when their policy holders die?